boss2bmj/boss2bmj.github.io/_posts/2014-11-29-computer_science.md

 2.)
 I create my own photo hunt program for the project in Numerical Method, if you are interesting you can go to see by [Click-Here](https://github.com/boss2bmj/boss2bmj-photo-hunt.github.io.git)

-3.) i also creat minecraft strike(it is like counter strike, but it is in minecraft), if you are interesting you can go to see by [Click-Here](https://github.com/boss2bmj/boss2bmj-minecraft-strike.github.io.git)
+3.)
+I also creat minecraft strike(it is like counter strike, but it is in minecraft), if you are interesting you can go to see by [Click-Here](https://github.com/boss2bmj/boss2bmj-minecraft-strike.github.io.git)

 > So i hope that you guys will interest to join **computer science** role, and trust me it is very fun and it will be benefit to you!